tomas-ravalli/fcb-smart-booking/README.md

 Validating the model's business impact required moving beyond simple accuracy metrics to rigorously measure its causal effect on revenue.
 The core question was: "**Does using this model's forecast cause an increase in revenue?**"

 To answer this, we implemented a two-fold validation framework.
-This approach confirmed a **+15% increase in total ticket sales revenue**, directly attributable to the SmartBooking system.
+This approach confirmed a **+15% increase in total ticket sales revenue**, directly attributable to the SmartBooking ML system.

 <details>
 <summary><b>Click to see the full validation framework</b></summary>

-#### 1. Deconstruct the System: The Validation Strategy
+#### 1. Strategy

 The first step was to frame the problem correctly.
 A simple A/B test comparing different matches is invalid due to confounding variables (opponent quality, weather, etc.).
 Our strategy therefore combined offline and online validation.